antibrand/uup-includes/README.md

 # uup-includes-patch

-Compatability patch for plugins &amp; themes requiring files in a directory with a certain name.
+Compatability patch for plugins & themes requiring files in a directory with a certain name.